What is a Developmental Disability?

 - Residential Counseling

 - Special Olympics

 - PLAY Project (autism service for children 0-2)

 Eligibility and Referral

-Any child, birth through 2, will be evaluated by a team in all ares of development: cognition, fine and gross motor, social/emotional, adaptive (self-help) and communication.
+Any child, birth through 2, will be evaluated by a team in all areas of development: cognition, fine and gross motor, social/emotional, adaptive (self-help) and communication.
 Screenings are also administered for hearing, vision and nutrition.
-Members of the team may include: Specialists, family members and nurses.
+Members of the team may include: Specialists, service coordinator, family members and nurses.
 Based on the evaluation results and team recommendations, a child is eligible for services with a delay in one area.